omavashia2005/omavashia2005/README.md

 - 🔒 Security-focused with scalable architecture and production-style layered design.

 ---
-### Open Source Contribution(s)
+### Open Source Contributions
+- 🛠️ (Open) PR to Kubernetes Python client (#2420) fixing a bug in RFC3339 timestamp parsing.
+Added error handling and unit tests to prevent crashes when config datetime strings are invalid.
-- ✅ Contributed to Dify’s Python SDK (https://github.com/langgenius/dify/pull/22476): Exposed missing imports and added documentation for `WorkflowClient` and `KnowledgeBaseClient`
+- ✅ (Closed) PR Contributed to Dify’s Python SDK (https://github.com/langgenius/dify/pull/22476): Exposed missing imports and added documentation for `WorkflowClient` and `KnowledgeBaseClient`

 ---